cyclus/cyclus.github.com/devdoc/make-models/main.rst

 Introduction
 ------------

-The current code in `branches/paul-branch` has support for Markets, Facilities and Regions and loadable modules.
-The instructions here will describe both how to add specific modules within those types, as well as how to extend this to other types of loadable modules.
+The Cyclus core has support for Markets, Facilities, Institutions, and Regions.
+The instructions here will describe both how to add specific modules of those types, as well as how to extend Cyclus to other types of loadable modules.

 Creating New Models of the Existing Types
 -----------------------------------------

-For each type of model, a set of stub files are available as skeletons for the new models.
+For each type of model (i.e. Market, Facility, Institution, or Region), a set of stub files are available as skeletons for the new models.
 When creating a new model, it is important that all the functionality defined in these files remains in the final model definition.

 To create a new model, e.g. a new MarketModel of type NewMarket:

-  * copy StubMarket.h and StubMarket.cpp to a new location, e.g. NewMarket.h &
+  * copy the StubFacility directory to a new directory called ToasterFacility.
-    NewMarket.cpp, respectively

-  * change the internal references to StubMarket to NewMarket
+  * rename the Stub* files within that directory to corresponding Toaster* files.
+    (That is, rename StubFacility.cpp to ToasterFacility.cpp, etc.)

+  * search instances of StubFacility within those files and replace them with Toaster Facility.

-  * add a new `add_library` line to the CMakeLists.txt file in that directory
+  * add a new `add_library` line to the CMakeLists.txt file in the ToasterFacility directory

+  * add a new add_subdirectory line to the CMakeLists.txt file in the Facility directory.

   * add the XML input grammar for that model to the appropriate place in the `/src/cyclus.rng` XML schema